Ayushburman/BRAIN2/README.md

 Now, she shares these insights to help others learn more effectively.
 She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.

+This chapter sets the founda
+With time, she progressed from basic trigonometry to earning a doctorate in systems engineering.

+Now, she shares these insights to help others learn more effectively.
+She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.

 This chapter sets the foundac trigonometry to earning a doctorate in systems engineering.

 Now, she shares these insights to help others learn more effectively.
 She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.